rafaelmartins/blohg/docs/intro.rst

 ~~~~

 Tags are identifiers that are used to classify posts by subject.
 Each tag generates
 a page and an atom feed with related posts.
-Tags aren't applicable by pages.
+Tags aren't applicable to pages.